lryndavis/RB_CDList/README.md

 # Ruby CD Organizer

 By Lauryn Davis + Krystan Menne

-A Ruby/Sinatra app that manages allows a user to manage a CD collection.
+A Ruby/Sinatra app that allows a user to manage a CD collection.
 An exercise in creating methods for finding and retrieving individual objects; additional practice with integration testing.

 ####Technologies Used